Optimization and Identification of Lattice Quantizers: Lattices and Their Second Moments

-Two lattices are \emph{equivalent} if their Voronoi regions are congruent, and two generator matrices are equivalent if they generate equivalent lattices.
+Two lattices are \emph{equivalent} in Euclidean space if their Voronoi regions are congruent, and two generator matrices are equivalent if they generate equivalent lattices.
 Equivalent lattices have the same NSM.
 The packing density, covering density, kissing number, and all other metrics invariant to scaling and orthogonal transformation are also the same.
-Mathematically, two generator matrices $\bB$ and $\bB'$ of sizes $n\times m_1$ and $n \times m_2$, respectively, are equivalent if and only if \cite[p.~10]{conway99splag} \eqlab{e:equiv}{ \bB' = c \, \bU \bB \bR ,} where $c$ is a real scalar, $\bU$ is an $n\times n$ integer matrix with determinant $\pm 1$, and $\bR$ is a real $m_1 \times m_2$ semiorthogonal matrix, i.e., $\bR\bR^\T\bR = \bR$. \footnote{The condition $\bR\bR^\T = \bI_{m_1}$ given in \cite[p.~10]{conway99splag} \ea{and elsewhere?} is too restrictive when $m_1>m_2$. \ea{To be double-checked}} Left-multiplication by $\bU$ corresponds to a basis change and right-multiplication by $\bR$ to an orthogonal transformation, i.e., rotation and/or reflection.
+Mathematically, two generator matrices $\bB$ and $\bB'$ of sizes $n\times m_1$ and $n \times m_2$, respectively, where $m_1 \le m_2$, are equivalent if and only if \cite[p.~10]{conway99splag} \eqlab{e:equiv}{ \bB' = c \, \bU \bB \bR ,} where $c$ is a real scalar, $\bU$ is an $n\times n$ integer matrix with determinant $\pm 1$, and $\bR$ is a real $m_1 \times m_2$ matrix with orthonormal rows, i.e., $\bR\bR^\T = \bI_{m_1}$.
+Left-multiplication by $\bU$ corresponds to a basis change and right-multiplication by $\bR$ to an orthogonal transformation, i.e., rotation and/or reflection.
 The corresponding relation between Gram matrices is \eqlab{e:equivg}{ \bA'= c^2 \bU \bA \bU^\T .}

+For every generator matrix $\bB'$ of size $n\times m_2$, there exists a square generator matrix $\bB$ that satisfies \eqref{e:equiv} with $m_1=n$.
+The analysis of lattices in Euclidean space can therefore without loss of generality be confined to square generator matrices, which is exploited in this work.